Why cool our roads?(Back to top)

 Roads have been identified as a major heat source in urban areas.
-Approximately 10% of the City of Parramatta Local Government Area is a road,or asphalt, surface.
+Approximately 10% of the City of Parramatta Local Government Area (LGA) is a road or asphalt surface.
 This means that each and every resident and business is surrounded by roads, and is impacted by the temperature conditions being created by them.

 Roads and asphalt areas absorb heat during the day, making streets and surrounding areas hot.
 At night, they release this absorbed heat which increases overnight temperatures.